DOMARS/vsdriver/vsdriver/testing_a_driver_at_runtime.md

 From Visual Studio, you can configure and provision computers for testing.
 When you configure the test computers, the WDK driver test framework automatically enables the test computer for remote debugging and transfers the necessary test binaries and support files.

-1. If you have not already done so, follow the instructions to [Provision a computer for driver deployment and testing (WDK 8.1)](wdkgetstart.provision_a_target_computer_wdk_8_1).
+1. If you have not already done so, follow the instructions to [Provision a computer for driver deployment and testing (WDK 8.1)](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/Dn745909(v=vs.85).aspx).
 2. Connect the device that you want to test to the test computer or computers.

 After you have configured and provisioned a test computer, you can use Visual Studio to deploy drivers, schedule tests, and debug drivers on the test computer.
 For information about deployment and about how you can deploy a driver automatically at build time, see [Deploying a Driver to a Test Computer](deploying_a_driver_to_a_test_computer.md).

-You can also enable and set options for [Driver Verifier](devtest.driver_verifier), the runtime verification tool for drivers.
+You can also enable and set options for [Driver Verifier](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/Ff545448(v=vs.85).aspx), the runtime verification tool for drivers.
 Driver Verifier monitors your driver as you run tests on the test computer.
 For information about setting the Driver Verifier options for deployment, see [Driver Verifier Properties for Driver Projects](driver_verifier_properties_for__driver_projects.md).

 You can also run tests outside of Visual Studio, for more information see [How to test a driver at runtime from a Command Prompt](how_to_test_a_driver_at_runtime_from_a_command_prompt.md).
 Starting in WDK 8.1, you can copy and run the HCK Test Suites on test computers using command scripts.
 See [How to run the HCK Test Suites in WDK 8.1](run_the_hck_test_suites_in_the_wdk.md).

 ### <span id="Select_an_HCK_Test_Suite_to_run_on_the_test_computer__using_WDK__8.1_"></span><span id="select_an_hck_test_suite_to_run_on_the_test_computer__using_wdk__8.1_"></span><span id="SELECT_AN_HCK_TEST_SUITE_TO_RUN_ON_THE_TEST_COMPUTER__USING_WDK__8.1_"></span>Step 2: Select an HCK Test Suite to run on the test computer (using WDK 8.1)

 Starting with WDK 8.1, you can select HCK Test Suites to run on the test computer.
-The HCK Test Suites include the [Device Fundamentals Tests](devtest.device_fundamentals_tests), and Windows Hardware Certification kit (HCK) Basic tests for graphics, imaging, wireless LAN, mobile broadband (CDMA and GSM), and WiFi Direct devices.
+The HCK Test Suites include the [Device Fundamentals Tests](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/JJ673011(v=vs.85).aspx), and Windows Hardware Certification kit (HCK) Basic tests for graphics, imaging, wireless LAN, mobile broadband (CDMA and GSM), and WiFi Direct devices.

 -   See [How to run the HCK Test Suites in WDK 8.1](run_the_hck_test_suites_in_the_wdk.md).